■ 1. Overview.

 ⧈ 1.1.2 This web page.

-⚀ This webpage begins with section 1, giving a broad overview of what IBM is.
+⚀ This webpage begins with a broad overview of what IBM is.
 Section 2 presents the common complications seen as IBM progresses and some other diseases that commonly occur along with IBM.
-Section 3 briefly mentions diagnosis and treatment, linking to videos from Johns Hopkins that give excellent descriptions.
-Section 4 includes an overview of the theories proposed to explain why IBM occurs—no cause or treatment has yet been discovered.
+Section 3 briefly mentions diagnosis and treatment, linking to videos from Johns Hopkins that provide excellent descriptions.
+Section 4 includes an overview of the theories proposed to explain why IBM occurs—no cause has yet been discovered.
 Section 4 also includes a fairly scientific overview of the latest research on IBM that is intended more for doctors than patients.
 Section 5 looks at the physical accommodations and adaptations often required as IBM progresses.
-Section 6 (still under development) looks at the psychological aspects of dealing with a chronic, progressive, and debilitating illness like IBM.
+Section 6 looks at the psychological aspects of dealing with a chronic, progressive, and debilitating illness like IBM.
 Finally, section 7 presents links that will take you to further explanations, discussions, and resources.
-There is a tremendous amount of information on this webpage and my suggestion is that you need to slowly work your way through it.
+There is a tremendous amount of information on this webpage and my suggestion is that you slowly work your way through it.

-⚀ This page is a good starting point for a person interested in IBM and contains information suitable to take to a family physician.
+⚀ This page is a good starting point for anyone interested in IBM and contains information suitable to take to a family physician.

 ⚀ The site provides two levels of information:

-□ Basic introductions aimed at the IBM patient, his or her family, and caregivers;
+□ Basic introductions aimed at the IBM patient, their family, and caregivers;

 □ Selected research on IBM intended for physicians.